 All our groups are facilitated by qualified and talented professionals with autism experience, who aim to build participants’ confidence and self-esteem and reinforce the message that we all have talents and strengths.

 The success of our social groups highlights the value they provide to participants in terms of meaningful engagement and learning experiences.
 It provides a place that feels like home for anyone who wants it.
-Our programs loudly and proudly support over 150 young individuals on a weekly basis across our locations in Fremantle, Mandurah, Marangaroo, Midland, Rockingham and South Fremantle, in line with the school term calendar.
+Our programs loudly and proudly support over 150 young individuals on a weekly basis across our locations in Fremantle, Mandurah, Marangaroo, Midland, Rockingham, North and South Fremantle, in line with the school term calendar.

 “I am grateful for Valeska and this group as I believe that just being with the group & socialising has given [my daughter] the courage & skills to gain employment and, hopefully, keep it.” – SIS Marangaroo parent